AT&T Byron Nelson

 So moving on and the tour heads back to Texas for the AT&T Byron Nelson, the final event on the calendar before the years second major, The PGA Championship.

 The event was first held in 1944 and has throughout its history been played in the Dallas area.
 In 1968 the event was renamed The Byron Nelson Classic and after a series of sponsors over the years AT&T became the title sponsor in 2015.

-In 2018 the tournament moved to the Crenshaw/Coore designed Trinity Forest GC however the links style venue was not to everyone’s taste and in early 2020 it was announced that the event that year would be the last to be held at that venue with the tournament set to move to a new host course this year, TPC Craig Ranch in McKinney some 30 miles from Dallas.
+In 2018 the tournament moved to the Crenshaw/Coore designed Trinity Forest GC however the links style venue was not to everyone’s taste and in early 2020 it was announced that the event that year would be the last to be held at that venue with the tournament moving to a new host course TPC Craig Ranch in McKinney some 30 miles from Dallas.

-Unfortunately the 2020 edition was then cancelled due to the Covid 19 pandemic meaning that the event was only held for two years at Trinity Forest before last year’s move.
+Unfortunately the 2020 edition was then cancelled due to the Covid 19 pandemic meaning that the event was only held for two years at Trinity Forest before it moved in 2021.

-With the years second Major all but upon us we have a really strong field in town warming up for the PGA Championship next week with the market headed up by world number one Scottie Scheffler.
-Behind Scheffler in the betting we then have Justin Thomas, Xander Schauffele, Dustin Johnson, Jordan Spieth and Sam Burns.
+With the years second Major all but upon us we have solid field in town warming up for the PGA Championship next week with Texan’s Scottie Scheffler and Jordan Spieth spearheading the market.
+Behind this duo we then have Tyrrell Hatton, Jason Day, Tom Kim and Hideki Matsuyama.

-So this year we return to TPC Craig Ranch in Mckinney, Texas for the second time.
+So this year we return to TPC Craig Ranch in Mckinney, Texas for the third time.